It’s no secret that crowds flock to Madrid in the warmer weather but what about visiting Madrid in winter?

 Any cosy cafes or restaurants where

-your recommend getting warm in Madrid in winter?
+you recommend getting warm in Madrid in winter?

 We love cafes and Madrid has been getting more and more of them over the years.
-One of our favourites is Chilling Cafe, a cozy vegan cafe with fantastic coffee and tea drinks as well as lunches with Asian inspired food, created by the hip Taiwanese owners.
+One of our favourites is Chilling Cafe, a cosy vegan cafe with fantastic coffee and tea drinks as well as lunches with Asian inspired food, created by the hip Taiwanese owners.

 Cafe de la Luz is also a favourite.
 Its variety of couches, eclectic decor, and it’s large selection of various hot drinks makes it the perfect place to spend a rainy afternoon or evening.
 They often give out little bowls of popcorn with your order!